amchen0725/codeceptjs_tests/readme.md

     npm install --only=dev
     ```

-2. put `.env` file to the root of repo, the `.env` file format shows as below:
+2. Put `.env` file to the root of repo, the `.env` file format shows as below:
     ```
     account=XXX
     password=XXX